Tamar Braxton Says She ‘Doesn’t Have Time’ To Attend Her Niece’s Funeral

-Tamar Braxton, one of the stars of the WE show, Braxton Family Values has many of her fans questioning her own personal values when she announced that she wouldn’t be attending her niece’s funeral because she doesn’t have the time.
+Tamar Braxton, one of the stars of the WE show, Braxton Family Values, has many of her fans questioning her own personal values when she announced that she wouldn’t be attending her niece’s funeral because she doesn’t have the time.

-PageSix says that Tamar Braxton shared on social media that she wouldn’t be attending the funeral of her 24-year-old niece, Lauren “LoLo” Braxton who died as a result of a heart condition, because she’s too busy and tired from touring.
+PageSix reports that Tamar Braxton shared on social media that she wouldn’t be attending the funeral of her 24-year-old niece, Lauren “LoLo” Braxton, who died as a result of a heart condition, because she’s too busy and tired from touring.

 She continued saying that she cannot bring herself to post about her loss, but she wanted to thank everyone for their condolences.
 Braxton said this is the first time she’s lost a member of her family, and she didn’t realize she would be expected to attend her funeral in their home state of Maryland.